-On to the recipe!
+On to the keto soup recipe!
 Serve with parmesan crisps if desired.
 I found some great private selection brand crisps at my local Kroger, but there are also several varieties on Amazon.
 Or you can just make them at home, they’re super simple, especially if you have parchment paper or a silicone mat.
 Just put about a tablespoon of cheese in a mound and put it in a 400-degree oven until melted and starts to brown.
 Let them cool and you have your crisps.

 Blending it all Together

 I love using my Vitamix for recipes like this since it makes soup and sauces extra smooth and creamy, but a regular blender works as well.
 I remember back several years making this with a regular blender and thinking it was good and smooth, but after I got the Vitamix!
 I felt like it took this soup to another level.
 Regular blenders just can’t get the same creaminess factor.
 My only regret is that I didn’t buy one sooner, I had been wanting one for literally over 20 years.
-They’re offering free shipping at the moment (that will depend on when you read this) but it’s worth checking, they run some good promotions all the time.
+They’re offering free shipping at the moment (that will depend on when you read this) but it’s worth checking, Vitamix runs some good promotions all the time.